ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-Note that this constructs/decomposes an object every operation, so it likely to
+Note that this constructs/decomposes an object every operation, so it is likely
-be very slow.
-But it makes working with the array a bit easier, just try to
+to be very slow.
+But it makes working with the array a bit easier; just try to
 avoid them in tight loops.

 ## Initialize, push and memory allocation

-I'd argue that for a SoA abstraction, size-affecting operations are the most
+I'd argue that for an SoA abstraction, size-affecting operations are the most
 important, as it ensures that the backing arrays are all consistent and
-syncronized.
+synchronized.
 In [another article](/blog/queue), I demonstrated how to create a
-dynamic array with the push to end operation.
+dynamic array with the push-to-end operation.
 Here's a simplified
 implementation in JavaScript:

 ```ts